Jacobin (politics): France

-The 19th Century socialist firebrand, nationalist and founder of Blanquism, Louis Auguste Blanqui expressed admiration for Jacobin leaders of the Terror like Robespierre and Louis Antoine de Saint-Just, framing them in messianic terms.
+The 19th century socialist firebrand, nationalist and founder of Blanquism, Louis Auguste Blanqui expressed admiration for Jacobin leaders of the Terror like Robespierre and Louis Antoine de Saint-Just, framing them in messianic terms.
 There is evidence that his principles were also instructed by Babeuvism through his familiarity with Buonarroti.
-After the French Revolution of 1848, he criticized contemporaries who claimed to be heirs of Jacobinism writing, "Our own self-styled Montagnards are a caricature, indeed a very poor copy, of the Girondins."
-Later his view of Robespierre changed over an understanding of the Terror's executions of Georges Danton and Hébertists and the formation of the Cult of the Supreme Being, the latter reason owing to Blanqui's promotion of materialism and atheism.
+After the French Revolution of 1848, he criticized contemporaries who claimed to be heirs of Jacobinism, writing: "Our own self-styled Montagnards are a caricature, indeed a very poor copy, of the Girondins."
+His view of Robespierre later changed over an understanding of the Terror's executions of Georges Danton and the Hébertists, as well as the formation of the Cult of the Supreme Being, the latter due to Blanqui's promotion of materialism and atheism.
 According to Blanqui, the Hebertists were the true revolutionaries in defending atheism, science and equality.
-He said that socialism needed to be built on the foundations laid by the French Revolution and would better defend the ideals of the Enlightenment than Jacobinism, adding a toast, "Citizens, the Mountain is dead!
+He said that socialism needed to be built on the foundations laid by the French Revolution, and would better defend the ideals of the Enlightenment than Jacobinism, adding the toast, "Citizens, the Mountain is dead!
 To socialism, its sole heir!"

 Various French left-wing parties would claim to be the "true heirs" to the French Revolution and the 1871 Paris Commune.
-Descending from that, aspects of Blanqui were likewise claimed by French political groups like the Radical Socialists and the Stalinists.
-Other organizations included the French Central Revolutionary Committee and its successor, Socialist Revolutionary Party and the Blanquist section of the International Workingmen's Association or First International.
+Aspects of Blanqui were likewise claimed by French political groups like the Radical Socialists and the Stalinists.
+Other organizations included the French Central Revolutionary Committee and its successor, the Socialist Revolutionary Party, and the Blanquist section of the International Workingmen's Association or First International.

 On 4 October 1919, Alexandre Varenne founded the socialist daily La Montagne, Quotidien de la Démocratie Socialiste du Center.
 The title was selected to reflect its alignment with the ideas of the Montagnards.

 In the 1930s, the Popular Front coalition included the French Communist Party or Parti communiste français (PCF), who along with portions of the alliance's socialist French Section of the Workers' International (SFIO) party increasingly emphasized patriotism.
-The PCF were characterized as "New Jacobins" and their leader Maurice Thorez as a "Stalinist Jacobin".
+The PCF were characterized as "New Jacobins", and their leader Maurice Thorez as a "Stalinist Jacobin".

+On the French right, the nazi-collaborating founder of Neosocialism Marcel Déat was known to be inspired by Jacobin politics.

 India

-In 1794, Tipu Sultan founded the Jacobin Club of Mysore with the support of French Republican officers and declared himself "Citizen Tipoo."
-In the subsequent Fourth Anglo-Mysore war in 1799 against Tipu, the British forced the surrender of French military personnel, citing their "most virulent principles of Jacobinism."
-One historian argued that Britain's East India Company fabricated the club's existence to justify British military intervention.
+In 1794, Frenchmen in the Kingdom of Mysore allegedly established the "Jacobin Club of Mysore" with the assistance of its ruler Tipu Sultan, who purportedly declared himself "Citizen Tipoo".
+During the subsequent Fourth Anglo-Mysore War of 1799, British forces captured French volunteers led by François Ripaud who were serving under Mysorean command.
+French historian Jean Boutier argued that senior officials of the East India Company fabricated the club's existence to justify their war against Mysore.